Milestone-Proposal:Realization of Blue Light Emitting Diode, 1989-1993

 Background

-Among visible light wavelengths (λ = 380 nm - 760 nm), diodes existed that emitted long-wavelength red (λ = 630 nm, typical) and green light (λ = 530-540 nm, typical).
-However, there were no diodes that emitted blue light.
-As a result, it was not possible to create white light through additive color mixing (red, green, blue) for lighting and display purposes.
+Before the invention of blue light-emitting diodes (LED), among visible light wavelengths (λ = 380 nm - 760 nm), LEDs existed that emitted long-wavelength red (λ = 630 nm, typical) and green light (λ = 530-540 nm, typical).
+Red LEDs were invented in 1962 and green LEDs were invented in 1958.

 Realization of Blue Light Emitting Diode (LED)

-Light Emitting Diode (LED)
+Light-Emitting Diode (LED)

-The basic structure of a light emitting diode (LED) is a pn junction, where a p-type semiconductor (which has many holes) and an n-type semiconductor (which has many electrons) are joined.
-When a forward voltage is applied to this element, the holes and electrons move toward the pn junction and recombine, causing the electrons to move from a high-energy state in the conduction band to a low-energy state in the valence band.
-The energy difference (bandgap) between these states is released as light.
+The basic structure of a light-emitting diode (LED) is a p-n junction, where a p-type semiconductor (which has many holes) and an n-type semiconductor (which has many electrons) are joined.
+When a forward voltage is applied to this element, the holes and electrons move toward the p-n junction and recombine, causing the electrons to move from a high-energy state in the conduction band to a low-energy state in the valence band.
+The energy difference (band gap) between these states is released as light.

 Condition for Blue Light Emission